beatrizsaldana/diseaseBurden_shared/README.md

 # Effect of Ancestry and Admixture on Autozygosity and the Burden of Inheritable Disease
 The purpose of this project is to understand the effect of ancestry and admixture on autozygosity and disease burden.
 This is done by analyzing the distribution of disease causing variants in admixed Latin American Populations.

+## Directory Structure

+├── README.md   # Document you are currently reading, describes all of the scripts in the directory ├── admixtureEntropy  # Directory containing all scripts used for Admixture Entropy analysis
+    ├── calculateAdmixtureEntropy.pl
+    ├── calculateAdmixtureEntropy_unk.pl
+├── autozygosity  # Directory containing all scripts used for autozygosity analysis
+    ├── roh.pl
+├── data_handling     # Directory containing the scripts associated with data preparation ├── data_cleaning   # Directory containing all scripts used to clean data (mostly the HGMD)
+    ├── cleanHGMD.pl
+  ├── data_merging  # Directory containing all scripts used to merge data
+    ├── addPop.pl
+    ├── mergeHGMD.pl
+  ├── data_subsets     # Directory containing all scripts used to make subsets (VCF and HGMD)
+    ├── getHgmdSubset.pl
+    ├── getSamplesOfInterestVCF.pl
+    ├── hgmdSubset.pl
+    ├── makeVCFsubsets.pl
+    ├── vcfSubset_snpFreq_perIndividual.pl
+├── ontology # Directory containing all scripts associated with the ontology ├── ontology_chrPos.pl
+  ├── ontology_countSnps.pl
+  ├── ontology_normalize.pl
+  ├── ontology_snpFreq_nta.pl
+  ├── ontology_snpFreq.pl
+  ├── ontology.txt
+  ├── ontology_zscores.pl
+  ├── resultAnalysis     # Directory containing all scripts used to analyze the results of other ontology scripts (usually sctipts to find interesting ontology categories)
+    ├── ancestryComparison.pl
+    ├── aswPelComparison.pl
+├── plots # Directory containing all scripts used to make plots ├── generatePlots_boxplot.R
+  ├── ontologyPlots.R
+├── snpFrequency # Directory containing all scripts associated with the calculation of SNP Frequencies ├── individualsWithDiseaseCausingVariants.pl
+  ├── snpFrequency_perIndividual  # Directory containing all scripts used to calculate the SNP Frequency for each individual
+    ├── chrPos_perIndividual_homozygous.pl
+    ├── snpFreqPerIndividual_forPlot.pl
+    ├── snpFreq_perIndividual.pl
+  ├── snpFrequency_perPopulation  # Directory containing all scripts used to calculate the SNP Frequency for each population
+    ├── getIntersect.pl
+    ├── snpFrequency_joinAll.pl
+    ├── snpFrequency_singlePop.pl

+## Important Notes
+This project has gone through various phases and at the moment some of these scripts might seem incompatible, I am currently working on making everything uniform with a single multi VCF as input.
+A pipeline will be published on this repository soon.
+Most scripts are described in the Script Description part of the README, those that are not will be described soon (they should all be commented).

+### Acronyms
+1KGP - 1000 Genomes Project
+HGMD - Human Gene Mutation Database
+NROH - Number of Runs Of Homozygosity
+ROH - Runs Of Homozygosity
+SGDP - Simons Genome Diversity Project
+SROH - Sum Of Runs of Homozygosity
+VCF -  Variant Calling Format

 ## General Project Protocol

+All scripts are thoroughly described in the **Script Description** section of the README.
+This section explains the general process of the analysis

 ### 1. Data Preparation